MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-asa-05.md

 In this section, you will learn how to configure your project to build and deploy to an Android device.

 In the Build Settings window, switch the build platform to Android.
-If you need a reminder on how to do this you can refer back to [Configure the Unity project for Windows Mixed Reality](mr-learning-base-02.md#configure-the-unity-project-for-windows-mixed-reality).
+If you need a reminder on how to do this you can refer back to [Switching the build platform](mr-learning-base-02.md#switching-the-build-platform).

 After switching to Android platform, click on **Add Open Scenes** and make sure your current scene is the only selected scene in the **Scenes In Build** list.